Stress in Sales? Combat It With 10 Actionable Tips

 When your tasks, leads, and to-dos are scattered, you easily feel overwhelmed.
 On the flip side, staying organised helps you stay on top of your workload and ensures you move forward in a structured way.

 Never underestimate the power of a simple notepad and pen.
-And for something more permanent, Ben recommends using Outlook Calendar or ScratchPad.
+For something more hi-tech, Ben recommends Outlook Calendar or ScratchPad.

 Tools like CRM systems, task managers, and calendars can streamline your process and help you maintain control.

 Keeping detailed notes on every interaction with a client prevents you from scrambling for information at crucial moments.
-A clear plan will help you stay on top of your workload and stop stress from sneaking up on you.
+A clear plan will help you stay on top of your sales workflow and stop stress from sneaking up on you.

 Ben also shared a piece of advice from his mentor that has stuck with him: